silyze/browsary-pipeline/docs/functions.md

    - For `"function"` outputType, `functions::return` can be used once to provide a return value.
    - For `"iterator"`, `functions::yield` appends items to the yield buffer.
 4. After evaluation finishes, declared outputs are collected using each `source` pointer.
 Any promises or async iterables produced by nodes are fully resolved.
 5. If the function declared zero outputs (or none named `result`), `functions::call` falls back to the flattened return/iterator result as `result`.
+Any declared outputs are still surfaced alongside this value.

 The runtime also exposes `functions::arguments` and `functions::argument` so nested nodes can inspect input values without re-threading them through the graph.